microsoft/DirectXShaderCompiler/docs/DXIL.rst

-INSTR.CANNOTPULLPOSITION               pull-model evaluation of position disallowed INSTR.CBUFFERCLASSFORCBUFFERHANDLE     Expect Cbuffer for CBufferLoad handle INSTR.CBUFFEROUTOFBOUND                Cbuffer access out of bound INSTR.COORDINATECOUNTFORRAWTYPEDBUF    raw/typed buffer don't need 2 coordinates INSTR.COORDINATECOUNTFORSTRUCTBUF      structured buffer require 2 coordinates INSTR.DXILSTRUCTUSER                   Dxil struct types should only used by ExtractValue
+INSTR.CANNOTPULLPOSITION               pull-model evaluation of position disallowed INSTR.CBUFFERCLASSFORCBUFFERHANDLE     Expect Cbuffer for CBufferLoad handle INSTR.CBUFFEROUTOFBOUND                Cbuffer access out of bound INSTR.CHECKACCESSFULLYMAPPED           CheckAccessFullyMapped should only used on resource status INSTR.COORDINATECOUNTFORRAWTYPEDBUF    raw/typed buffer don't need 2 coordinates INSTR.COORDINATECOUNTFORSTRUCTBUF      structured buffer require 2 coordinates INSTR.DXILSTRUCTUSER                   Dxil struct types should only used by ExtractValue